Skip to main content

 Display data

-• Then, we will use conditional rendering.
-We will check the media_type and render either an image or video:
+Then, we will use conditional rendering.
+We will check the media_type and render either an image or video.
+We use the optional chaining (?) to safely access data object that might be null or undefined.

 return (